 You see, even when your thoughts are responsible for triggering your gut reactions, you often feel the effects in your gut first, which can be an important signal (as long as you pay attention to it!) that it’s time to check in with your brain to see what’s going on...and figure out how to respond.
 It’s the same with chronic stress—digestive discomfort and an uneasiness in your gut may be the first bodily symptoms telling you to slow down and find your center.

 But sometimes your gut really is the first responder.
 For example, an irritated digestive tract afflicted with occasional gas, bloating, irregularity, or diarrhea can trigger feelings of temporary depression and anxiety.
-The good news is that supplying the gut with what it needs to heal—often a balanced microbiome—can alleviate both the physical and emotional symptoms.5
+The good news is that supplying the gut with what it needs can help keep these types of physical and emotional issues at bay.5

 And what about food?
 In times of stress, your gut can initiate production of ghrelin, a hormone that sends hunger signals to your brain, prompting you to eat certain foods that will calm and satiate you (comfort food, anyone?).
 In one study, volunteers agreed to receive either saline or fatty acids via a feeding tube while listening to sad music and viewing sad pictures.
 Within minutes, the brain scans of the group receiving the fatty acids showed activated sections of the brain that moderate emotions, proving that your gut really can change your mood.6